Pre-Medicine through Chemistry at Southern Oregon University

 Simply stated, there isn't one.
 Medical schools accept students with many different types of academic backgrounds.
 Many students choose to major in a natural science as they feel it prepares them well for the Medical College Admissions Test (MCAT) and medical study.
 Whatever route a student takes, it should prepare them not only for the science of medicine but also for the 'people' side of medicine.

-The Association of American Medical Colleges (http://www.aamc.org/) recommends a year of biology, a year of general chemistry, a year of organic chemistry, and a year of physics.
+The Association of American Medical Colleges (http://www.aamc.org/) requires a year of biology, a year of general chemistry, a year of organic chemistry, and a year of physics.
 The science classes recommended are those required by departments for their majors.

 What GPA and MCAT scores will make me a competitive applicant?